 How do birds fly?

 If you tried the paper activity from the front of this article, you might have been surprised by what happened.
-In most cases a person would think the paper would go down and not lift up when blowing across the top.
+In most cases a person would think the paper would go down and not lift up when they blow across the top.

 How do you make air move faster?

-With the sheet of paper we blew air over the top to create the lower pressure.
+We blew air over the top of the sheet of paper to create the lower pressure.
 You cannot do that for birds and planes.
-Instead the wing of both birds and planes are shaped so that air passing over the top has to travel a longer distance and so it has to speed up as it goes over the top of the wing.
+Instead, the wing of both birds and planes are shaped so that air passing over the top has to travel a longer distance and so it has to speed up as it goes over the top of the wing.
 This creates the difference in pressure above and below the wing.

 How do you get the air to move over a wing?